 NEPA (Núcleo de Ensino e Pesquisa Aplicada)

-This profile was prepared when Luiz Geraldo de Oliveira Moura was elected to the Ashoka Fellowship in 2000.
+This description of Luiz Geraldo de Oliveira Moura's work was prepared when Luiz Geraldo de Oliveira Moura was elected to the Ashoka Fellowship in 2000.

 Luiz Geraldo de Oliveira Moura is offering Brazil's small farmers an alternative way of growing and selling produce that guarantees their livelihood while protecting the environment.
 By helping them convert to organic farming and linking them directly with consumers, he is transforming an important agricultural sector and offering all consumers, even the poor, a healthy, low-cost food alternative.

 The New Idea

 Moura is using organic agriculture to encourage a more environmentally, economically, and socially sustainable relationship among consumers, producers, and the land they all depend on.
 This approach goes beyond the organic food cooperative model employed on a small scale around the world.
 It does not depend solely on the consumer's altruistic willingness to pay more to "eat green," but rather creates incentives for consumers and producers alike.
 Moura puts supply and demand together in a system that gives farmers advance payment, guaranteeing income throughout the year, and gives the consumer high-quality organic produce at a fixed and affordable price.
 The plan begins by training small farmers how to use organic farming technology to convert their land quickly and cost-effectively, emphasizing environmental protection, long-term sustainability, and a harmonious relationship with the land.
 The next step brings consumers closer to producers by educating them about the vulnerability of small farmers who produce for the open market and asking them to put a value on the products they want to see on their table each month.
 The farmers are offered a guaranteed, fair price for their produce, and also gain technical training to make their farms environmentally sustainable.